dirigible-io/dirigible-io.github.io/_posts/apps/2016-07-12-app_ext_swagger_ui.md

 ---

-Swagger user interface can be used to discover and test the RESTfull services available on a given Eclipse Dirigible instance...
+Swagger user interface can be used to discover and test the RESTfull services available on a given Eclipse Dirigible instance.

 <br><br>